MicrosoftDocs/sql-docs/docs/reporting-services/tutorial-add-a-column-chart-to-your-report-report-builder.md

 4. Select **OK**.

-5. (Optional) Because there is only one category in this tutorial, the chart doesn't need a legend.
+5. (Optional) Because there's only one category in this tutorial, the chart doesn't need a legend.
 To remove it, right-click the legend > **Delete Legend**.

 6. Select **Run** to preview the report.